 5. Investment cost

-In terms of maintenance costs, the main wear parts of hydrocyclones are linings and overflow pipes.
+Regarding maintenance costs, the main wear parts of hydrocyclones are linings and overflow pipes.
 Of course, the frequency and degree of wear are caused by factors such as material size, shape, and solid content.
-Therefore, only in actual plant selection practice can the service life and maintenance cost be accurately obtained.
+Therefore, the service life and maintenance cost can only be accurately obtained in actual plant selection practice.

 The maintenance of the spiral classifier is mainly to replace the spiral liner and other daily maintenance.
 However, because the lining material is relatively expensive, its purchase and maintenance costs are relatively high.
 In general, the investment price of spiral classifiers is higher than that of hydrocyclones.

-The classifier equipment cooperates with the grinding equipment in the beneficiation production line to jointly provide ore of the appropriate size for the separation operation.
+The classifier equipment, including the spiral classifier and hydrocyclone, cooperates with the grinding equipment in the beneficiation production line to jointly provide ore of the appropriate size for the separation operation.
 The choice of any beneficiation equipment will not be unilaterally decided, it must be the result of comprehensive consideration.
-This not only helps to improve production efficiency, but also obtains a reasonable return on investment for the processing plant.
+This helps improve production efficiency and obtains a reasonable return on investment for the processing plant.